PFiS1737/plugins/git.yazi/README.md

 -- This is the default options,
 -- you could call `setup` without arguments if you don't want to change them. require("git"):setup({
   -- The order in which the status icon is displayed order = 1500,

+  -- NOTE: The following options may cause performance issues.

   -- Whether to include `renamed` files in the status (or treat them as `deleted` and `added`) renamed = false,
+  -- Whether to highlight the text for lines have status highlight = false,
 })
 ```